Graduate Student Attendees

 Drew Kiser, UC Berkeley | ||

-Andrea Lay, Indiana University Dissertation: "Alimentary Practices in Late-Victorian Imaginations of the Embodied Empire" Research Interests: food studies, British Empire, imperial and national identities |
+Andrea Lay, Indiana University Dissertation: "Alimentary Practices in Late-Victorian Imaginations of the Embodied Empire" Research Interests: Food studies, British Empire, imperial and national identities |

 ||